View Kathryn Carr's Obituary on emissourian.com and share memories

 |

+Kathy was a Christian, believing in the Lord as her Savior.
+She furthered her education after high school, and obtained a master's degree in nonprofit management.
+She was currently employed as an executive director of The Children's Advocacy Center, working in many area counties.
+She also was an assistant director of the Junior Dogs Girls Basketball Program in St. Clair.
+Kathy was an outgoing person with a love for others and a love for life.
+She enjoyed running, was an avid basketball fan, especially college basketball, liked doing crafts, and bowling.
+Having her nails and hair done, and going shopping were favorite pastimes.
+She had great organizational skills, and often helped others with fundraisers.
+Nothing meant more to her than her children and family, and she cherished the time they spent together.

+Kathy is survived by her significant other, Jesse Black, St. Clair; her children, Ariana Evrard and fiance Klayton King, Cuba, Mo., and Braeden Hartmann, St. Clair; her "bonus" daughter, Rylea Black, St. Clair; her parents, Edward and Carol Carr, Steelville; her "bonus mom," Judy Black, St. Clair; two sisters, Robyn Ramos and husband Pony, Port Hueneme, Calif., and Elizabeth Isherwood, known to many as Liz, and husband Grant, Columbia; aunts; uncles; nieces; nephews; cousins; other relatives and many friends.

-A funeral service for Kathryn "Kathy" Carr, 46, St. Clair, will be Saturday, Feb.
-8, at 10 a.m. at Russell Colonial Funeral Home, St. Clair.
+Funeral services will be held at 10 a.m.
+Saturday, Feb.
+8, at Russell Colonial Funeral Home, St. Clair, with the Rev. David Stahlman officiating.